feroulm/rptoolsRQ/libRQII/combatAction/README.md

 ### Principle

-We use the the *weaponReach* attribute of the *combatStatus* to manage opponent.
+We use the the *weaponReach* attribute of the *combatStatus* to manage opponents.

 *weaponReach* example :
 ```